mboglesby/town-of-cary-utility-payment/README.md

 ### town_of_cary_login.py
-Town of Cary login details used by 'town_of_cary_payment.py'.
+This file contains Town of Cary login details in python dictionary format.
+It is used by 'town_of_cary_payment.py'.